-The 13th Judicial District Drug Court
+The 13th Judicial District Veterans Treatment Court

-The 13th Judicial District Drug Court Treatment Program is designed to provide the Court with a sentencing alternative for adults who have serious problems with substance abuse and are involved with the legal system.
-The 13th Judicial District Adult Drug Court is a highly structured program that combines intensive probation supervision and chemical dependency treatment and fosters regular communication between participants and the Court.
+The 13th Judicial District Veterans Treatment Court Program is designed to provide the Court with a sentencing alternative for veterans who have serious problems with substance abuse and are involved with the criminal justice system.
+The 13th Judicial District Veterans Treatment Court is a highly structured program that combines intensive probation supervision, chemical dependency treatment; and fosters regular communication between participants, the Court, veteran mentors, and representatives from the Veterans Administration.

-The 13th Judicial District Drug Court is unique because it represents a much closer working union between chemical dependency treatment and the criminal justice system than is traditionally seen in the criminal courts.
-The court is committed to assisting with the early intervention, treatment and rehabilitation of non-violent felony offenders who are chemically dependent.
-It is a great opportunity for those who wish to change circumstances in their lives and break the cycle of drug dependency.
+The 13th Judicial District Veterans Treatment Court is unique because it represents a much closer working union between chemical dependency treatment, the criminal justice system, and the Veterans Administration than is traditionally seen in the courts.
+The court is committed to assisting with the early intervention, treatment and rehabilitation of veteran offenders who are chemically dependent.
+It is a great opportunity for those veterans who wish to change circumstances in their lives and break the cycle of drug dependency.

-THIS HANDBOOK WILL PROVIDE COMPLETE INFORMATION ABOUT THE 13TH JUDICIAL DISTRICT ADULT DRUG COURT PROGRAM AND WHAT IS EXPECTED OF YOU AS A PARTICIPANT.
+THIS HANDBOOK WILL PROVIDE COMPLETE INFORMATION ABOUT THE 13TH JUDICIAL DISTRICT VETERANS TREATMENT COURT AND WHAT IS EXPECTED OF YOU AS A PARTICIPANT.